-- a baccalaureate degree in social work from a CSWE-accredited social work program - minimum undergraduate GPA of 3.0 - minimum GPA of 3.3 in the social work program
+- a baccalaureate degree in social work from a CSWE-accredited social work program

+- minimum undergraduate GPA of 3.0

+- minimum GPA of 3.3 in social work courses

 The personal statement and references from both employers and prior faculty members will be evaluated for a "fit" with the social work profession and our program's focus on social and economic justice.
-Applicants must convey their adherence to the values and ethics of the profession.
+Applicants must convey their valuing of and adherence to the values and ethics of the profession.
 Applicants with no evidence of the above will not be admitted to the program.

 The Council on Social Work Education does not permit programs to provide course credit for work experience.
-It is our hope that each class admitted would have a mixture of students who have experience as well as those without extensive professional experience.
+It is our hope that the student body of our program will include a mixture of students who have experience as well as those without extensive professional experience.
 We encourage diversity among the students accepted to the program.
 This includes diversity of gender, age, race/ethnicity, sexual orientation, ability and experience in the profession, etc. Prospective applicants are urged to review information on the program website.

-The complete MSW Program requires 60 semester hours for graduation that is consistent with MSW programs across the country.
-Foundation course work is offered in the first year of the program and advanced course work in the second year.
+The complete MSW Program requires 60 semester hours for graduation, which is consistent with MSW programs across the country.
+Foundation (5000 level) course work is offered in the first year of the program and advanced (6000 level) course work in the second year.

 Students must enroll in 16 credit hours of field education to obtain the required 900 hours required by CSWE.
 Six (6) of these hours are taken during the foundation year and ten (10) during the advanced year.
-While every effort is made to accommodate students with full-time jobs, applicants to the program must be aware that field placements primarily take place during business hours.
+While every effort is made to accommodate students with full-time jobs, applicants to the program must be aware that field placements primarily take place during business hours and on week days.
 We are unable to guarantee a night or weekend field placement.

 Students who are awarded admission with advanced standing must complete 33 credit hours to obtain the MSW degree.
-The advanced standing program focuses on the advanced generalist courses and field placements.
-Courses at the 6000 level are required for the advanced standing program.
+The advanced standing program focuses on advanced generalist and specialty courses and field placements.
+Only courses at the 6000 level are required for the advanced standing program.

-Program of study for the foundation master of social work program
+Example program of study for the foundation master of social work program

-Fall Semester Spring Semester Year 1 SOCW 5110 Social Work Practice I SOCW 5210 Micro Perspectives of HBSE SOCW 5330 Policy Issues & Analysis in SW SOCW 5010 SW Research Methods & Analysis SOCW 5900 Found Field Exp & Integrative Sem 1 3 3 3 3 3 SOCW 5120 Social Work Practice II SOCW 5130 Social Work Practice III SOCW 5220 Macro SW Perspectives HBSE SOCW 6140 Advanced SW Assessment SOCW 5910 Foundation Field Exp & Integrative Sem II 3 3 3 3 Total 15 hours Total 15 hours SOCW 6110 Advanced Generalist Practice I 3 SOCW 6120 Advanced Generalist Practice II 3 Research Elective 3 SOCW 6120 Advanced Generalist Practice II SOCW 6130 Advanced Generalist Practice III 3 3 ar Research Elective Field of Practice - Practice 3 3 3 3 3 3 /ear 2 Research Elective Field of Practice - Practice Social Work Journal Review Seminar I 3 3 1 SOCW 6130 Advanced Generalist Practice III 3 3 3 1 Year 2 Research Elective Field of Practice - Practice 3 SOCW 6130 Advanced Generalist Practice III Field of Practice - Policy 3 3 1
+Fall Semester Spring Semester Year 1 SOCW 5110 Social Work Practice I 3 SOCW 5210 Micro Perspectives of HBSE 3 SOCW 5330 Policy Issues & Analysis in SW 3 SOCW 5010 SW Research Methods & Analysis 3 SOCW 5900 Found Field Exp & Integrative Sem 1 3 Total 15 hours SOCW 5120 Social Work Practice II SOCW 5130 Social Work Practice III SOCW 5220 Macro SW Perspectives HBSE SOCW 6140 Advanced SW Assessment SOCW 5910 Foundation Field Exp & Integrative Sem I 15 hours 3 3 3 3 3 Total Year 2 SOCW 6110 Advanced Generalist Practice I Research Elective Field of Practice - Micro 3 Social Work Journal Review Seminar I SOCW 6900 Adv Field Exp & Integrative Seminar I Total 15 hours 3 3 1 5 SOCW 6120 Advanced Generalist Practice II SOCW 6130 Advanced Generalist Practice III Field of Practice - Mezzo-Macro Social Work Journal Review Seminar II SOCW 6910 Advanced Field Exp & Integrative Sem.
+II Total 15 hours 3 3 3 1 5